 As a private client lawyer, it’s my job to help you draft documents that will help you look after your future.
 From drafting wills and Lasting Powers of Attorney to advising on estate administration and inheritance tax issues, I’ll take the time to understand your circumstances and situation so I can give you the best advice possible.

-Outside work, I enjoy attending gym classes and baking.
+Outside work, I enjoy walking the dog, attending gym classes and baking.

 Make sure your will is up-to-date and accurately reflects your instructions

 Register lasting Powers of Attorney at the earliest opportunity